 The Rich Are Getting Richer

 The rich, for many different reasons, continue to gain more wealth than the average American making the discrepency worse and worse.
 I guess there are many reasons why.
 First off the rich have been able to invest money in the markets, to start businesses.
 They’ve sent their kids through private schools, Ivy league schools, etc. It’s not just a myth that it’s easier to make money once you’re rich.
-You’re also able to hire fiscalists, etc. Meanwhile, others are taking quick loans and paying higher interest rates.
+You’re also able to hire fiscalists, etc.

 They Do Still Pay A Lot Of taxes Though